So here I was…..swimming with whale sharks on Mafia Island!

 - They are the first to leave each morning which means you have a chance to see and swim with the sharks before the other tour boats join in as well (on most tours the tour boats all end up together)

-- They are a locally owned and run company (most of the other tours are owned by westerners and I like to support locals int he places I go).
-Based on reviews, I picked up that another advantage of this in that Afro’s team used to be fishermen so have been finding whale sharks their whole life because the sharks hang out it food rich areas.
+- They are a locally owned and run company (most of the other tours are owned by westerners and I like to support locals in the places I go).
+Afro’s team used to be fishermen so have been finding whale sharks their whole life because the sharks hang out it food-rich areas.

-- They are one of the cheapest at $60…..one company charges as much as $100 for the same tour!
+- They are one of the cheapest at $60…..one company charges as much as $100 for effectively the same tour and experience!

 - The tour includes everything (pick up, drop off, snacks, water, fins and mask) so all you need to bring is your swimming costume and sunscreen

 - They were super friendly and quick with responding when I emailed